In evaluating and teaching high-speed running mechanics, the coach must

 disagreements between biomechanics and coaches.
 Biomechanics have

-contended that the arms balance the forces of the legs to maintain the body in
+contended that the arms balance the forces of the legs to support the body in

 the proper alignment.
-Coaches on the other hand have promoted that the arms
+Coaches however have promoted that the arms

 “control the legs” and thus can positively impact performance.

-At SPG we belive both are correct !
-Schedule your evaluation to get Faster Stronger Better
+At SPG we believe both are correct !
+Schedule your evaluation to get Faster Stronger Better!